 Hubspot has a great 101 on Phone Photography, so don’t feel you need professional equipment to take professional photos.

+Look at your website.
 Does it inform people about your company, or merely promote your services?

 If you want to do both, consider writing a blog that provides useful tips for consumers.
 Blogging—a form of inbound marketing—is a great way to attract extra attention to your website, and prospects will start to recognise your business as an expert in your field.